dogweather/forkful/content/en/typescript/good-coding-practices/refactoring.md

 weight: 19
 ---

-## What & Why?
-Refactoring is the process of restructuring existing computer code without changing its external behavior.
-Programmers do it to make code cleaner, more maintainable, and to reduce the complexity, which makes it easier to understand for someone diving in fresh.

 ## How to:
 Consider a TypeScript function that's seen better days - it's a bit of a mess, and could use some tender love and care: